They Are Not Designed With Children In Mind

 Inattention and increased behavioural problems in preschoolers

-This study involved a population-based sample of 3,455 children recruited in four Canadian (Edmonton, Toronto, Vancouver, and Manitoba).
-The study found that children who were exposed to more than 2-hours of screen-time each day showed increased behaviour problems at 5 years scores compared to children who had a 30-minutes screen-time a day.
+This study demonstrates that children who were exposed to more than 2-hours of screen-time each day showed increased behaviour problems compared to children who had a 30-minutes screen-time a day.

 They are more likely to experience speech delays